parthiv-krishna/stonks-bot/README.md

 # stonks-bot
-Discord bot with S&amp;P 500 info
+Discord bot with stock quotes, charts, and paper trading.
+The bot runs on Python 3.10, and makes use of the new `match` structural pattern matching feature.

 ## Usage